Ashley-Vater/PCR-IO/Module-5.md

 [5.3 SARS-CoV2 minibinder redesign project Intro & Discussion slides](https://docs.google.com/presentation/d/1G4GZDkcboUHuDXvCEoVn-kc-KCrN00pLi0D9LKEwy2c/edit?usp=sharing)
 This slide deck covers the rationale for the project and cites relevant components of the Cao et al 2020 paper and follow-up research that investigates linking binders into flexible trimers.
 The deck concludes with a set of open-ended discussion questions to support students thinking in expanding their work and connecting it to the larger scientific goals outside this project.

+The goal of [this form](https://docs.google.com/forms/d/e/1FAIpQLSf0XcMJ0zvjBY1EBQ3H78oC89j9zOrQiC4DmWS8_m2_Z_MiJg/viewform?usp=sf_link) is to cull and organize the data we collectively generated in our summer together.
+This means the binder redesigns you made!

+The form will prompt you to enter the information one of the designs you worked on.
+Some of these will be the universal designs.
+It's okay if more than one person adds in this data but optimally, you would coordinate with your team so we don't make overlapping efforts.

+To be clear: You will be completing a form entry for each redesign that you want to submit for testing/assaying.
+You may submit as many entries as you like.